-IMPORTANT If the bowel is not clean on your arrival to the procedure unit, you will need to be rescheduled to avoid an incomplete and poor examination.
+IMPORTANT If the bowel is not clean when you arrive to the procedures unit, rather than giving you an incomplete and poor examination, your procedure will need to be rescheduled.

 1 DAY PRIOR to your procedure, you should also TAKE THE COLON PREP MEDICATION.
 Please follow the instructions on your prescription.